RRSP Contribution Limit calculator

 What happens to an RRSP once you retire?

-When you turn 71, your RRSP must either be liquidated or turned into a Registered Retirement Income Fund (RRIF) which will provide you with regular monthly payments based on the level of funds in your RRIF which are taxed according to your marginal tax rate.
+When you turn 71, your RRSP must either be liquidated (withdrawn), turned into a Registered Retirement Income Fund (RRIF) or used to purchase an annuity.
+An RRIF is similar to an RRSP in that it’s an account that holds a mixture of investments or cash, but the difference is it will provide you with regular monthly payments based on the level of funds in your RRIF.
+These payments are taxed according to your marginal tax rate.

 RRSPs vs. TFSAs